vysky/playground-azure-devops/README.md

 2. run `docker commit <container id> <new name>`

+3. not able to automate this step for now as there is the need to grep the container id but it is randomly generated

 ### login and push the image to acr

-1. create acr in azure and go to access keys to enable admin user
+1. create a container registry in azure and go to access keys to enable admin user

 2. ensure azure-cli is installed in the vm

 3. run `sudo az login -u <username>`

-4. run `sudo az acr --name <registry name>`, and enter the username and password when prompted
+4. run `sudo az acr login --name <registry name>`, and enter the username and password when prompted

-5. run `sudo docker login <login server>`, and enter the username and password if prompted
+5. skip if ran step 3 and 4. run `sudo docker login <login server>`, and enter the username and password if prompted

 6. run `docker tag <image> <registry name>/<image>:<tag>` (if no tag is entered, latest tag will be assigned)